MiriNajme/PM4Moodle/TEST_DATASET.md

 <img src="figures/database-connection.png" alt="Test DB connection" width="500"/>
 </p>

+> **Note:**
+> The provided backup file (`backup.sql`) is a database-level backup designed specifically for use with PM4Moodle.
+It does not represent a Moodle course backup that can be directly imported or viewed as a course within the Moodle interface.
+Instead, it contains test data that you can extract and analyze using PM4Moodle.

+If you’d like to explore Moodle’s features or try extracting your own data, you are welcome to create new test courses in your local Moodle installation as well.

 ### 3. Run the extraction
   Click “Run Extraction” to generate the OCEL 2.0 event log and DFG visualization.